godot-escoria/escoria-docs/scripting/z_esc_reference.rst

 of the game and as part of a savegame.
 The object's state is set when the scene is instanced.

-Animations in the object's scene can have the same name as a state.
-In this case, the animation is run when the state is set.
+States are most commonly used to execute an animation.
+Where an animation in the object's scene has the same name as a state being set, the animation is run when that state is set.

+An example for where you might want to use states might be:
+If your game has a blank canvas and you "use" some paint on it to paint a picture, setting the state to "painted" would play the corresponding animation which would set the canvas graphic to the "painted" version.
+When the game is saved, the "painted" state of the canvas would be stored, so on reload the "painted" rather than the blank image would be shown.

 For :doc:`bg_sound <../api/EscSoundPlayer>` and
 :doc:`bg_music <../api/EscMusicPlayer>` objects, the state also represents